-The company wanted to modernize and optimize its processes, IT architecture and product development, and get more return on their IT investment.
+The company wanted to modernize and optimize its processes, IT architecture, and product development, and get more return on its IT investment.
 It also needed help prioritizing the various initiatives to drive maximum value and speed to market.
-Specifically, its user experience (UX) needed modernizing while its data de-identification, automated regression testing and ingestion and app monitoring all required optimization.
-The company’s portfolio management, data ingestion, data services. and service-oriented architecture (SOA) needed both modernization and optimization.
+Specifically, its user experience (UX) needed modernizing while its data de-identification, automated regression testing, ingestion, and app monitoring all required optimization.
+The company’s portfolio management, data ingestion, and data services. and service-oriented architecture (SOA) needed both modernization and optimization.
 The company also wanted to implement robotic process automation (RPA) to replace manual repetitive processes.

 How OZ helped

-1) Using a combination of company-wide surveys and one-on-one interviews with executives, management and employees, OZ conducted a complete organizational UX assessment.
+- Using a combination of company-wide surveys and one-on-one interviews with executives, management, and employees, OZ conducted a complete organizational UX assessment.
 This led to the creation of a modern UX function for the organization.
-The new UX increased the client’s competitive advantage and sales, as well as increasing customer satisfaction and retention.
-At the same time, the new UX decreased customer-generated bugs, required training and call-center costs, for an ROI of 629%.
+The new UX increased the client’s competitive advantage and sales, as well as increased customer satisfaction and retention.
+At the same time, the new UX decreased customer-generated bugs, required training, and call-center costs, for an ROI of 629%.

-5) OZ used Portfolio for Jira to create a new portfolio management process to create an enterprise view of what work is being done, by whom and when.
+- OZ used Portfolio for Jira to create a new portfolio management process to create an enterprise view of what work is being done, by whom, and when.
 It allows executive management to see the impact of adding new projects or changing the priority of existing ones.
 This established a prioritization process for projects and requests and created measurable quality and performance objectives.
-It reduced shifting priorities and context switching, thereby improving productivity, predictability and measurement, while also improving overall quality.
-It also led to better accountability and improved employee morale, and had a 288% ROI.
+It reduced shifting priorities and context switching, thereby improving productivity, predictability, and measurement, while also improving overall quality.
+It also led to better accountability and improved employee morale and had a 288% ROI.

-6) OZ replaced obsolete data ingestion technologies with a new suite of Informatica processes, including Informatica Power Center, Informatica B2B Data Exchange, Informatica Test Data Manager and Informatica Data Quality.
+- OZ replaced obsolete data ingestion technologies with a new suite of Informatica processes, including Informatica Power Center, Informatica B2B Data Exchange, Informatica Test Data Manager, and Informatica Data Quality.
 OZ then configured the ingestion process for all new clients going forward to improve speed and efficiency.
-This initiative eliminated the need for custom code, reduced risk and increased data throughput.
+This initiative eliminated the need for custom code, reduced risk, and increased data throughput.
 In part by reducing staffing costs, it had an ROI of 31%.

-8) Finally, OZ replaced the existing two-tier architecture with a service-oriented architecture (SOA) framework, increasing scalability and maintainability.
+- Finally, OZ replaced the existing two-tier architecture with a service-oriented architecture (SOA) framework, increasing scalability and maintainability.
 It also gave the client the ability to add new features and perform quality testing.
-It improved quality and performance, allowed for easier and better testability, sped up development and improved development staff retention.
+It improved quality and performance, allowed for easier and better testability, sped up development, and improved development staff retention.